Legal Advice for “Filing for Bankruptcy” — 475 results

 A. Organize your information 1.
 Gather you creditors 2.
 Inventory your assets 3.
 Calculate your income and expenses B. Determine the... more

-Written by attorney Kyle Eric Norton, almost 4 years ago.
+Written by attorney Kyle Eric Norton, about 4 years ago.

 Chapter 7 Straight bankruptcy.
 A trustee is appointed to pay off all creditors by liquidating the assets of the debtor and distributing the proceeds to creditors in accordance with set... more